 Alongside being able to open another of the same type of ISA, you can now also transfer part of your ISA holdings to another account.

-If you wanted to move your ISA to another account or provider before this tax year, you would have had to move all of your current tax year subscriptions (but could move all or part of subscriptions from previous years).
+If you wanted to move your ISA to another account or provider before this tax year, you would have had to move all your holdings at once.

-But, since 6 April, you can now move a part of your ISA holdings into your account while leaving the remaining portion where it is, regardless of whether the funds relate to the current tax year or from subscriptions made in previous years.
+But, since 6 April, you can now move a part of your ISA holdings into your account while leaving the remaining portion where it is.

-Again, this offers additional flexibility, allowing you to move a portion of your ISA holdings, or several different portions to wherever you want.
+Again, this offers additional flexibility, allowing you to move how much of your ISA holdings you want to exactly where you want to put it.

 The minimum age for Cash ISAs has been raised from 16 to 18